 Natural gas is used primarily for heating buildings with some small portions used for domestic hot water, cooking, and emergency generators.
 Natural gas use, therefore, is highly dependent upon winter weather conditions.

-Figure 7 shows that the total use of natural gas has decreased 7% since 2020, and 2,349,316 Therms or 33% since 2008.
+Figure 7 shows that the total use of natural gas has decreased by 24% since 2008.